This Turkey Burger Recipe is truly delicious! It’s lighter in fat than a traditional burger, but moist and full of flavor. A hit for everyone!

 How to Make Turkey Burgers

-- Combine all of the ingredients in a bowl.
-Mix very well to ensure that the spices are well distributed throughout the burgers.
+- Combine all of the ingredients.
+Mix very well in a bowl to ensure that the spices are well distributed throughout the burgers.

 Additionally, you could do the same method of stacking and freeze them.
 These would store in the freezer in an airtight container for up to 3 months.
 They can be cooked from frozen, just know that you will have to cook them a bit longer and monitor their internal temperature.